xumzheng/microsoft-graph-docs/api-reference/beta/resources/educationuser.md

 ---
-title: "educationUser resource type"
+title: educationUser resource type
-description: "A user in the system.
-This is an education-specific variant of the user with the same `id` that Microsoft Graph will return from the non-education-specific `/users` endpoint."
+description: A user in the system.
+This is an education-specific variant of the user with the same `id` that Microsoft Graph will return from the non-education-specific `/users` endpoint.
-author: "mmast-msft"
+author: mmast-msft
 ms.localizationpriority: medium
-ms.prod: "education"
+ms.prod: education
 doc_type: resourcePageType
 ---